fionanealon/iris-data-set-project/README.md

 **3. Download the data set and write some Python code to investigate it**

    Summary of python files uploaded to project repository to investigate the Iris flower data set
-1. openfile1.py - A program to open a .csv file, read it, print it and close again
+1. openfile1.py - A program that opens a .csv file, reads it, prints it and closes it again
-2. openfile2.py - An alernative program to open a .csv file, read it, print it and close again
+2. openfile2.py - An alernative program opens a .csv file, reads it, prints it and closes it again
 3. Split.py - A program that reads and formats the Iris Data set
-4. Investigate.py - A program to read a .csv file and print max, min, sum, count & average of each column
+4. Investigate.py - A program that reads a .csv file, manipulates it to provide data analysis on it and prints max, min, sum, count & average of each column

-#### openfile1.py
+#### openfile1.py - A program that opens a .csv file, reads it, prints it and closes it again

 ```Python
 # Fiona Nealon, 2018-04-27